The New Local Masterclass

 The New Local is a movement towards refocusing community, economic development and placemaking.
 The New Local comprises of ten new principles that Gilbert Rochecouste, (Thought leader, Founder and Managing Director of Village Well) and Michael Shuman (Economist, Attorney Author and Entrepreneur) have together developed and provided a compelling story for a new economic development and place-led approach to building resilient and regenerative communities, cities, towns and mainstreets in a post-COVID-19 and climate change world.

-in a post-COVID climate change world
+build resilience, regeneration & self-reliance, in a post-COVID climate change world

 Placemaking is the art of creating meaningful, inclusive and connected places.
 It is the collaborative process of making places that benefit all people, everyday.
 A thriving place is a place where the environment and community are vibrant, vital and resilient.